La Maison de Poupées

 ©1999 Ann James Massey

-Though my dad, Fred James, was an engineer by profession, he was also an excellent carpenter and prepared the sapele mahogany boards on which I paint (for more about my father, please read Behind the Painting for In Memoriam in the miniature gallery).
+Though my dad, Fred James, was an engineer by profession, he was also an excellent carpenter and prepared the sapele mahogany boards on which I paint.
+During his final illness in the hospital, and though he was hardly able to speak after being taken off the respirator, Dad looked up at me and the first thing he said was, “Do you need any more boards?”
 In the early 90’s, Dad made lovely, simple music boxes for his girls: Mom, my sister Susan and me.
-His precious gift is depicted on the bottom self.
+This precious gift is depicted on the bottom shelf…and his other gift is the board upon which the composition is painted.
+For more about my father, please read Behind the Painting for In Memoriam in the miniature gallery).

 Originally, I had a different bear in front of the cuddling, sleeping ones, but he wasn’t compatible with the others and fought constantly…so I kicked him out.
 Though I auditioned numerous bears, I didn’t find the perfect replacement until my next trip to England.
 I was searching for Henrí’s ancient, but active Catholic church that he had attended during his London years.
 After the successful completion of my quest, I walked around a corner and saw a bear in a shop window who cried out “choose me!”.
 From that moment, she became my St. Etheldreda Bear From Ely Place and is now tucked in the left corner of my shop window.